cope-systems/cron-tools/README.md

 ## Technical Details

- cron-tools is written entirely in Python 3.
+ cron-tools is written entirely in Python, and should support Python 2.7+ and Python 3.4+.